hifzakh/log-rotation-in-python/README.md

 0,10,20,30,40,50 * * * * /usr/local/bin/movemedia.sh >> /var/log/movelogs.log 2>&1
 ```

-The above command runs the `/usr/local/bin/movelogs.sh` script after every `5` minutes for always.
+The above command runs the `/usr/local/bin/movelogs.sh` script after every `5` minutes.
 The output for the script is written in `/var/log/movelogs.log` and `2>&1` is used to redirect both `stdout` and `stderr` to the same place i.e. `/var/log/movelogs.log`.

 To add the above command to `crontab` file, open your `crontab` file in editing mode by typing in `crontab -e` in terminal, add the above command at the end of that file and save it.
 After adding the above command, type `sudo service cron reload` to reload configuration files for periodic command scheduler cron.